Prandtl-Batchelor flows on an annulus: Introduction

 where $(\theta,r)\in\Omega:=[0,2\pi]\times [r_0,1]$.
 Formally, as $\varepsilon\rightarrow 0$, we obtain the steady Euler equations for $(u_e,v_e)$

-We will show the existence of solution $(u^\varepsilon, v^\varepsilon)$ to (\ref{NS-curvilnear}) which converges to a solution of steady Euler equations (\ref{equ:Euler}) with vorticity $a\ln r + b$ as $\varepsilon\rightarrow 0$.
-Following the argument of \cite{FGLT}, we first choose a steady Euler flow whose vorticity is $a\ln r+b$, then construct a class of Prandtl-Batchelor flows $(u^\varepsilon, v^\varepsilon)$ to (\ref{NS-curvilnear}) by perturbing this steady Euler flow.
+We will show the existence of solution $(u^\varepsilon, v^\varepsilon)$ to (\ref{NS-curvilnear}) which converges to a solution of steady Euler equations (\ref{equ:Euler}) satisfying (\ref{second ODE for leading Euler flow}).
+Following the argument of \cite{FGLT}, we first choose a steady Euler flow $(u_e(r),0)$ with $u_e(r)$ satisfying (\ref{second ODE for leading Euler flow}), then construct a class of Prandtl-Batchelor flows $(u^\varepsilon, v^\varepsilon)$ to (\ref{NS-curvilnear}) by perturbing this steady Euler flow.
 Generally, there is a mismatch between the tangential velocities of the Euler flow $u_e$ and the prescribed Navier-Stokes flows $u^\varepsilon$.
 Due to the mismatch on the boundary, Prandtl in 1904 formally introduced the boundary layer theory to correct this mismatch.
 However, the justification of this formal boundary expansion is a challenging problem.
-The studies on steady Prandtl equations and linearized steady Prandtl equations can be found in \cite{DM, GI3,OS, SWZ, WZ} and the validity of Prandtl boundary layer expansion has also some important progresses, see \cite{GN,Iyer1,Iyer2,Iyer3,GI1,GZ,IM2,GZ2}.
-Moreover, the stability in Sobolev space for some class shear flow of Prandtl type has been studied in \cite{DM,CWZ}.
+The studies on steady Prandtl equations and linearized steady Prandtl equations can be found in \cite{DM, GI3,OS, SWZ, WZ} and the validity of Prandtl boundary layer expansion has also some important progresses, see \cite{GZ,GZ2,GN,GI1,Iyer1,Iyer2,Iyer3,IM2}.
+Moreover, the stability in Sobolev space for some class shear flow of Prandtl type has been studied in \cite{CWZ,GMM}.